kubeflow/website/content/en/docs/ibm/install-kubeflow.md

     ```

     If you're starting in a fresh account with no public and private VLANs, they
-    are created automatically for you.
+    are created automatically for you when creating a kubernetes cluster with
+    worker nodes provider `classic` for the first time.
 If you already have VLANs configured in
     your account, get them via `ibmcloud ks vlans --zone $CLUSTER_ZONE` and
     include the public/private VLAN id in the `cluster create` command:

     ```
-    ibmcloud ks cluster create classic \
+    ibmcloud ks cluster create $WORKER_PROVIDER \
       --machine-type=b2c.4x16 \
       --name=$CLUSTER_NAME \
       --zone=$CLUSTER_ZONE \